QIQSS/qiqss-slides-typst/lib.typ

 })

-// Title slide formatter
+/// Adds the title slide.
-//
+///
-// The information presented on the title slide is specified using the
+/// The information presented on the title slide is specified using the
-// config-info dictionnary in the qiqss-theme function.
+/// `config-info` dictionnary in the `qiqss-theme` function.
 #let title-slide() = touying-slide-wrapper(self => {
   let header = {
     set align(top)